People's Peace Treaty

-The People's Peace Treaty was developed in December 1970, by representatives of United States and Vietnamese student organizations.
-The treaty was part of a collaborative effort to end the Vietnam War by outlining a number of principles with which all sides could agree.
+The People's Peace Treaty was developed in December 1970 by representatives of United States and Vietnamese student organizations.
+The treaty was part of a collaborative effort to end the Vietnam War by outlining a number of principles on which all sides could agree.
+The treaty was endorsed by politicians and media personalities, including Eugene J. McCarthy, Daniel Berrigan, Phillip Berrigan, Noam Chomsky, Charles E. Goodell, I. F. Stone, George Wald, Erich Segal and Rock Hudson.

+Text

 Be it known that the American and Vietnamese peoples are not enemies.
 The war is carried out in the names of the people of the United States and South Vietnam but without our consent.
 It destroys the land and people of Vietnam.
 It drains America of its resources, its youth and its honor.

 We hereby agree to end the war on the following terms, so that both peoples can live under the joy of independence and can devote themselves to building a society based on human equality and respect for the earth.
 In rejecting the war we also reject all forms of racism and discrimination against people based on color, class, sex, national origin, and ethnic grouping which form the basis of the war policies, past and present, of the United States government.